VBScript to PowerShell Converter

 Automated VBscript to PowerShell conversion

 As you can see we have just added this functionality into the PowerGUI Script Editor.
-All you need to do is:
+All you need to do is press Ctrl-B (or find VBScript in full list of Ctrl-I and find VBScript category there).

-Once you hit Enter, the corresponding PowerShell code gets added to your script.
+Once you select the construct you need and hit Enter, the corresponding PowerShell code gets added to your script.

 The functionality is available in the latest update to PowerGUI - version 1.0.15 - which you can download from our community site.